Compute reflection coefficients from autocorrelation sequence

 k = schurrc(r) uses the Schur algorithm to compute a vector k of reflection coefficients from a vector r representing an autocorrelation sequence. k and r are the same size.
 The reflection coefficients represent the lattice parameters of a prediction filter for a signal with the given autocorrelation sequence, r.
 When r is a matrix, schurrc treats each column of r as an independent autocorrelation sequence, and produces a matrix k, the same size as r.
 Each column of k represents the reflection coefficients for the lattice filter for predicting the process with the corresponding autocorrelation sequence r.

-Create an autocorrelation sequence from the MATLAB® speech signal contained in mtlb.mat, and use the Schur algorithm to compute the reflection coefficients of a lattice prediction filter for this autocorrelation sequence:
+Create an autocorrelation sequence from the MATLAB® speech signal contained in mtlb.mat.
+Use the Schur algorithm to compute the reflection coefficients of a lattice prediction filter for the sequence.

 load mtlb r = xcorr(mtlb(1:5),'unbiased'); k = schurrc(r(5:end))

 Proakis, John G., and Dimitris G. Manolakis.
 Digital Signal Processing: Principles, Algorithms, and Applications.
 3rd Edition.
 Upper Saddle River, NJ: Prentice-Hall, 1996, pp. 868–873.